 Executive Cabinet

-Edward J. Bishof ’80/M.B.A. ’88 was appointed Interim Vice President for Finance and Chief Financial Officer in February 2024.
-He has responsibility for Division of Finance and the Department of Information Technology.
+Edward J. Bishof ’80/M.B.A. ’88 was appointed Vice President for Finance and Chief Financial Officer in February 2024.
+He is responsible for the Division of Finance.
 Prior to joining the Seton Hall community in this role, Ed provided vision and direction to budgeting and financial affairs units at highly complex organizations for more than four decades.

 He began his career in higher education with six years at the University of Medicine and Dentistry of New Jersey (now Rutgers School of Biomedical and Health Sciences).
 He then spent 33 years at the New Jersey Institute of Technology, most recently as Senior Vice President for Finance and Chief Financial Officer from 2016 to 2021.